the-pudding/data/queues/README.md

 ### Acknowledgements
 **
-Many thanks to Professor Daniel S. Myers, Shraddha Rana, Dr. Angela Acocella, Professor Abhishek Deshmane for their feedback and suggestions during the development of this story.
+Many thanks to Professor Daniel S. Myers, Dr. Shraddha Rana, Dr. Angela Acocella, and Professor Abhishek Deshmane for their feedback and suggestions during the development of this story.